niklasp/threejsstarter/README.md

 # Threejs + Webpack Starterkit

-A lightweight foundation for your next threejs + webpack based project.
+A lightweight foundation for your next threejs + webpack based project with up to date packages.
+Let's go 3D.

 ### Installation